unicode-org/cldr/docs/ldml/tr35-personNames.md

 #### Setting the spaceReplacement

-1. The foreignSpaceReplacement is provided by the value for the `foreignSpaceReplacement` element; the default value is " ".
+1. The foreignSpaceReplacement is provided by the value for the `foreignSpaceReplacement` element; the default value is a SPACE (" ").
-2. The nativeSpaceReplacement is determined by the following algorithm, choosing between " " and "".
+2. The nativeSpaceReplacement is provided by the value for the `nativeSpaceReplacement` element; the default value is SPACE (" ").
-    1. Get the script of the formatting locale
-    2. If the likely script is Thai, let nativeSpaceReplacement = " " (space)
-    3. Otherwise let nativeSpaceReplacement = "" (empty string) if either of the following applies:
-        1. The script is Jpan, Hant, or Hans
-        2. The script has the script metadata property lbLetters = YES (this can also be algorithmically derived from the LineBreak property data).
-    4. Otherwise, let nativeSpaceReplacement = " " (space)
 3. If the formatter base language matches the name base language, then let spaceReplacement = nativeSpaceReplacement, otherwise let spaceReplacement = foreignSpaceReplacement.
 4. Replace all sequences of space in the formatted value string by the spaceReplacement.